iggredible/Learn-Vim/ch10_undo.md

 I mentioned earlier that `u` undoes a single "change" similar to the dot command's change.
 Any text entered between entering the insert mode and exiting is counted as a change.

 If you do `ione two three<esc>` then press `u`, Vim removes the entire "one two three" text because it is considered a change.
 This would have been acceptable if you have a short text, but what if you have written several paragraphs under one insert mode session without exiting and later you realized you made a mistake?
-If you press `u`, everything you have written would be removed.
+If you press `u`, everything you had written would be removed.
 Wouldn't it be useful if you can press `u` to remove only a section of your text?

 Luckily, you can break the undo blocks.
 When you are typing in insert mode, pressing `Ctrl-G u`  creates an undo breakpoint.
 For example, if you do `ione <Ctrl-G u>two <Ctrl-G u>three<esc>`, then press `u`, you will only lose the text "three".
 Press `u` one more time to remove "two".
 When you write a long text, use `Ctrl-G u` strategically.
 The end of each sentence, between two paragraphs, or after each line of code are good locations to add undo breakpoints to make it easier to undo your mistakes if you ever make one.